seanyc4/spacex/README.md

 ## Overview

 This app is for demonstration purposes to show good coding practices in android development.
-The app itself is quiet simple.
-It displays a list of movies from tmdb using an open api.
-When a user clicks on a movies they can see more detailed information including the cast, overview etc.

 ## Tech stack